 - A. Comply with NFPA 72, NFPA 101, and requirements of authorities having jurisdiction for installation and testing of fire-alarm equipment.
 Install all electrical wiring to comply with requirements in NFPA 70 including, but not limited to, Article 760, "Fire Alarm Systems." - 1.
 Devices placed in service before all other trades have completed cleanup shall be replaced. - 2.
-Devices installed but not yet placed in service shall be protected from construction dust, debris, dirt, moisture, and damage according to manufacturer's written storage instructions. - B. Connecting to Existing Equipment: Verify that existing fire-alarm system is operational before making changes or connections. - 1.
-Connect new equipment to existing control panel in existing part of the building. - 2.
-Connect new equipment to existing monitoring equipment at the supervising station. - 3.
-Expand, modify, and supplement existing equipment as necessary to extend existing functions to the new points.
-New components shall be capable of merging with existing configuration without degrading the performance of either system. - C. Duct Smoke Detectors: Comply with NFPA 72 and NFPA 90A.
+Devices installed but not yet placed in service shall be protected from construction dust, debris, dirt, moisture, and damage according to manufacturer's written storage instructions. - B. Install wall-mounted equipment, with tops of cabinets not more than 78 inches above the finished floor. - 1.
+Comply with requirements for seismic-restraint devices specified in Section 260548.16 "Seismic Controls for Electrical Systems." - C. Install a cover on each smoke detector that is not placed in service during construction.
+Cover shall remain in place except during system testing.
+Remove cover prior to system turnover. - D. Duct Smoke Detectors: Comply with NFPA 72 and NFPA 90A.
 Install sampling tubes so they extend the full width of duct.
 Tubes more than 36 inches long shall be supported at both ends. - 1.
 Do not install smoke detector in duct smoke-detector housing during construction.
-Install detector only during system testing and prior to system turnover.
+Install detector only during system testing and prior to system turnover. - 2.
+Specific care should be taken in the location of duct-type sampling tubes and associated housing to allow for proper operation, testing and inspection.
+Where ductwork is visible, such as mechanical rooms, the detector shall be located in ductwork to allow the alarm indicating LED to be viewed from a common passage in room.
+Where detector cannot be located in ductwork to be viewed from a common passage, a remote alarm indicator LED, test and reset assembly shall be provided on wall near detector for ease of locating detector in alarm condition.
+Actual location shall be confirmed by manufacturer as to duct width, filters, air velocities and bends in ductwork.